 The Museum has created online versions for some important past exhibitions.
-You may find some broken links on these online exhibition pages, but there's still plenty to see and enjoy and learn.

 Community through Making: From Peru to New Mexico.
 Visit VIRTUAL Exhibition.
 See Objects from the Exhibition.

 Yokai is a catchall Japanese word for ghosts, demons, monsters, shapeshifters, tricksters, and other kinds of supernatural beings and mysterious phenomena.
 In this online exhibition complementing the exhibition of the same name, explore all kinds of yokai and the ways that they became pop-culture sensations in Japan!Explore

 Until the mid-twentieth century, Macedonian women wove, embroidered, and wore ensembles of dress that indicated what village they came from and where they were in the cycle of life.
 From puberty through betrothal, marriage, child bearing, and old age, dress changed to reflect status change.
 The Museum collection was complemented with a large donation from the Macedonian Arts Council so it is now the largest and most comprehensive museum collection in the United States.Explore